richmansfield/homebridge-tuneblade/README.md

 ## Intro

-This plugin enables enabling, disabling and volume control of AirPlay speakers as part of a multi-room setup powered by [TuneBlade](http://www.tuneblade.com/).
+This homebridge plugin enables enabling, disabling and volume control of AirPlay speakers as part of a multi-room setup powered by [TuneBlade](http://www.tuneblade.com/).

 Since iOS 10 does not support speakers, they are emulating lightbulbs in the Home app with brightness level representing volume.

 Once iOS 11 with speaker support is released, I will swap this over.

+## Pre-requisites

+1. A working [Homebridge](https://github.com/nfarina/homebridge) installation on your local network
+2. A working [TuneBlade](http://www.tuneblade.com/) installaton on your local network

 ## Setup

 1. Ensure TuneBlade remote port is set to a fixed port.
-Go to TuneBlade settings, 'Remote Control' then select manual port and enter a free port
+Go to TuneBlade settings, 'Remote Control' then select 'Manual' port and enter a free port
-2. Visit http://\<yourtunebladeserver\>:\<port\>/devices in a web browser, this will list configured device ID's that you will need for the configuration
+2. Visit http://\<yourtunebladeserver\>:\<port\>/devices in a web browser, this will list configured devices that you will need the ID's for the configuration of this plugin
 3. Install this plugin into your homebridge setup
 4. Update your config file to include your speakers (see examples below)

 ## Config